hzeller/rpi-rgb-led-matrix/utils/README.md

 ##### Building

-The `led-image-viewer` requries the GraphicsMagick dependency first, then it can be built with `make led-image-viewer`.
+The `led-image-viewer` requires the GraphicsMagick dependency first, then it can be built with `make led-image-viewer`.

 ```